ISIS wing claims responsibility for Minnesota mall attack

 Police and witnesses said the attacker, wearing a private security company uniform, entered Crossroads Mall on Saturday night around 8 p.m.
 CT.
 Inside the mall, he made a reference to Allah and asked at least one person if they were Muslim before he attacked.

-Ashley Bayne, an employee of JCPenney at the mall, was visiting a coworker at the time of the incident.
-When the stabbings started, occurring in several locations including some stores, Bayne ran out to the parking lot and took off in her car, crying and shaking in the aftermath of an event she never thought would happen at the mall.
+Ashley Bayne, an employee of J.C.
+Penney at the mall, was visiting a coworker at the time of the incident.
+When the stabbings began, Bayne ran out to the parking lot and took off in her car, crying and shaking in the aftermath of an event she never thought would happen there.

 "All of sudden chaos just broke out," Bayne told CNN.
-"There was a bunch of people running into the JCPenney mall entrance, and they were just screaming that someone was going around the mall stabbing people, and that there was blood everywhere."
+"There was a bunch of people running into the J.C.
+Penney mall entrance, and they were just screaming that someone was going around the mall stabbing people, and that there was blood everywhere."

-Though mall's security teams were on site, they were not armed.
+Though the mall's security teams were on site, the security officers were not armed.

-Of the nine people stabbed, St. Cloud Mayor Dave Kleis said three people were still hospitalized, including one person who remained in life-threatening condition.
+Of the nine people stabbed, St. Cloud Mayor Dave Kleis said, three people were still hospitalized, including one person who remains in life-threatening condition.

 He's 'clearly a hero'